 Don was the first Division I player that I recruited when I was at South Alabama and I loved his grit, his determination and his desire to win.
 He wanted to become a coach so I helped him join the coaching ranks.
 He has been with me as a player and coach and he knows how I operate, so it is a perfect fit. - Cliff Ellis

-Don Hogan enters his fourth season as the associate head coach of the Coastal Carolina University men's basketball program.
+Don Hogan enters his fifth season as the associate head coach of the Coastal Carolina University men's basketball program.

 Hogan's arrival in Conway paid immediate dividends as he helped lead the Chanticleers to back-to-back 28 win seasons en route to two Big South regular season titles and back-to-back appearances in the NIT.

 The Chanticleers finished the 2010 season with a 15-3 mark inside the Big South followed up by a 16-2 mark in 2011, setting a school record for league wins, surpassing the previous record of 13 set during the 1990-91 season.

 CCU continued its postseason run in 2012 as the Chants advanced to their first CollegeInsider.com Post Season Tournament.
 Coastal finished with a 19-12 overall record and posted a 12-6 mark in Big South play.